newst4rt/Lyrify/README.md

   ```bash
   python3 .\src\utils\winrt_sessions.py
   ```
-- If a line contains the keyword of your player, use them by adding them after `--mode wmc`
+- If a line includes your player’s keyword, append it after `--mode wmc`.
 <br></br>

 Using different player instead of Spotify may not work with all players.
 It mostly depends on how accurately the data are transmitted to the target interface.
 The functionality cannot be guaranteed.